Tawel Fan shows health board in turmoil

 Physiotherapy and occupational therapist posts were removed and only offered as specific problems cropped up.
 Activities offered to patients were also reduced - and even the "petting dog" was too nervous to come because of the noise and disruption.

-There were problems with facilities included a "problematic" ward layout and no separate sex toilets, bathrooms or day rooms.
-There was a risk to vulnerable individuals from assault and privacy issues, due to "high levels of dis-inhibition shown by many patients on the ward".
+Issues with facilities included a "problematic" ward layout and no separate sex toilets, bathrooms or day rooms.
+There was a risk to vulnerable individuals from assault and loss of privacy due to "high levels of dis-inhibition shown by many patients on the ward".
 The corridors were not wide enough for seating and the investigation had "not seen a ward layout of this kind" used in any similar service.

 Complex patients could create a "chaotic atmosphere," which could compromise the quality of experience of the ward - especially in terms of therapy.